meintopf/add-linked-images-to-gallery/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed a condition where images without a file extension were not processed

 = 1.1 =
-* Fixed the dowload loop on autosaved drafts
+* Added a test for DOING_AUTOSAVE to prevent a dowload loop on autosaved drafts

 = 1.0.1 =
 * Added require_once for necessary WP library functions